CodeSlicing/pure-swift-ui/Assets/Docs/Paths/paths.md

 var polar3 = LayoutGuide.polar(rect, rings: 5, segments[.trailing, .bottom])
 ```

 **Important:** Layout guides must **not** be declared as constants because they do not do calculate points eagerly.
 This is why there is no performance penalty in creating grids with high resolutions.
 Only the points you access will be created and cached, and not until you access them.
+So if you try to create a layout guide as a constant, and then use it, the compiler will go mad until you resolve the situation.

 ## Visualizing Control Points